-A summary of principal assumptions and methods used to determine the net pension liability at June 30, 2021 is as follows:
+A summary of principal assumptions and methods used to determine the net pension liability at June 30, 2022 is as follows:

-Valuation date June 30, 2020
+Valuation date June 30, 2021

-Measurement date June 30, 2021
+Measurement date June 30, 2022

 Actuarial cost method Entry Age Normal

 Asset valuation method:

-Discount rate 7.15%
+Discount rate 6.90%

-Inflation 2.50%
+Inflation 2.30%

-Investment rate of return 7.15%
+Investment rate of return 6.90%

 Salary increases Varies by entry age and service

 Mortality rate table (1) Derived using CalPERS membership data for all funds

-Post retirement benefit increase Contract COLA up to 2.50% until Purchasing Power Protection Allowance
+Post retirement benefit increase The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applies, 2.3% thereafter

-Floor on Purchasing Power applies, 2.5% thereafter.

-(1) The mortality table was developed based on CalPERS specific data.
-This table includes 15 years of mortality improvements using the Society of Actuaries 90 percent of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+(1) The mortality table used was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
+Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.